1. Home

 Network connection occurred when a particular user tried to establish a network connection to the remote desktop protocol.
 Event ID for network connection is 1149 when user authentication succeeds.
 Generally, authentication success is considered a particular user logged correctly in, but in this case the specific user tries to establish a Network Connection.

-Network connection logs you can find at: Event Log Viewer → Applications and Services Logs → Microsoft Windows → Terminal-Services-RemoteConnectionManager → Operational.
+Network connection logs you can find at: Event Viewer → Applications and Services Logs → Microsoft Windows → Terminal-Services-RemoteConnectionManager → Operational.

 navigate to network connections logs location rdp logs event viewer